IMMANUEL5015/Bucket-List-App/README.md

 # Bucket-List-App
-This Full Stack Web Application helps its users to keep a list of all the fun activities they want to do within their lifetime.
+This Full Stack Web App helps its users to keep a list of all the fun and adventurous activities they intend to do within their lifetime.